kilpkonn/webstore-api/readme/installation-guide-docker.md

 ```

 ### Create files to persist docker containers data
 User is the user that will deploy thus run the app.
+_For us currently it is gitlab-runner_
 ```bash
 # For logs
 mkdir /home/<user>/logs